simonemberton/Introduction_to_Creative_Coding/Week_17/Week_17.md

 - You will need to use a local server such as the python SimpleHTTPServer for this tutorial.
 Read through [this page](https://github.com/processing/p5.js/wiki/Local-server) from the lovely p5 peoples which explains more about local servers.

-- Then, make sure you start your work (make a blank sketch with the p5 complete folder downloaded from p5js.org) on the local disk of the machine you are working on.
-This means working in the Documents folder in your username path.
-Once you have made a blank sketch in the Documents folder, then continue to the next point:
+- Make sure you start your work (make a blank sketch with the p5 complete folder downloaded from p5js.org) on the local disk of the machine you are working on.
+This means working in the Documents folder in your username path and keeping within your ITCC folder structure.
+Once you have made a blank sketch in your "Week 17 folder", carry on to the next point:

+- If you are happy with the Chrome Extension, just use that and move on to Task 1.
+Otherwise, if you are on Mac we have some instructions below for using the Mac terminal.
+If you are on Windows please follow the tutorial on the link above...

 - OK, now open the terminal application by hitting cmd+spacebar to open spotlight, then type "terminal" and hit enter.